 Should I get my hearing checked?

-A simple hearing self-check
+A simple hearing self-assessment

 1. Do you find that family and friends seem to mumble so that you can't fully understand them?